By Kat Sommers•

 You've probably spotted them before.
-They're those colourful traffic-light labels on the sides of light bulbs or TVs, or even cars.
+They’re those colourful traffic-light labels on the sides of light bulbs, fridges and TVs.

-Every household appliance for sale in the EU must display an energy label, to show how energy efficient it is.
-The scale goes from A++ (dark green) at the top, all the way down to G (which is red, and, you've guessed it, bad).
+Every household appliance for sale in the EU must display one, and indicate how energy efficient it is.
+Appliances sold before March 2021 showed a scale between A+++ (very efficient, in green) at the top, all the way down to G (which is red, and, you’ve guessed it, bad).

-Appliances that rate highly on this scale tend to be more expensive.
-But that shouldn’t put you off.
-Longer term, they'll use less energy, which means they’re cheaper to run.
+Appliances that are rated as highly energy-efficient on this scale also tend to be more expensive.
+But that shouldn’t put you off them.
+In the long run, they’ll use less energy, which means they’re cheaper to run.

-Here's what to look out for if you're planning to buy new appliances for your home.
+Here’s what to look out for for each of the appliances in your home.